SwastikShetty06/react-component-library/README.md

-# React Component Library — Polished by Swastik Shetty
+# React Component Library — by Swastik Shetty

 Hi — I'm **Swastik Shetty**.
 This repository contains a small React component library I built as part of a front-end assignment.
 It includes two main components implemented with **React + TypeScript + TailwindCSS**, documented in **Storybook**, and prepared for deployment to **Chromatic**.